Towards a Responsible Procurement Department

 euros achieved by Bouygues Construction purchase subsidiaries

-suppliers/service-providers named in framework contract
+suppliers/service-providers named in framework contract in 2020

 countries where Bouygues Construction makes purchases